rems-project/cn-tutorial/docs/getting-started/tutorials/first-taste.md

   body.

 - The keyword `ensures` introduces the function's _postcondition_ --
-  that is, a logical statement that should be true when the function returns.
+  that is, a logical statement that we expect should be true when the function returns.

-- The keyword `return` refers to the return value.
+- The keyword `return` refers to the function's return value in the postcondition.

 - CN provides a variety of arithmetic and logical operators, which we use here to state that the return value should be less than or equal